 - Best waterproof cut-resistant: TenActiv™ Waterproof Cut-Resistant Gloves

 - Best dexterity: Dexterity® Winter Gloves with PVC Coating

-- Best for mechanics: Clutch Gear® Winter-Lined Mechanics Gloves
+- Best winter mechanics style glove: Clutch Gear® Winter-Lined Mechanics Gloves

 - Best for back-of-hand protection: Clutch Gear® Anti-Impact Winter Glove